Formula Milk for Babies: How Much Does Your Baby Need?

 How Often Should You Feed Your Baby?

-It is recommended that babies need be fed on demand, which is whenever they show signs of hunger.
+It is recommended that babies be fed on demand, which is whenever they show signs of hunger.
 Formula-fed newborns feed every 2-3 hours.
-As they get older, the capacities of their stomachs increase; they eat more in one feed, and need to be fed every 3-4 hours.
-As mentioned earlier, you need to look for feeding cues by the baby and feed accordingly.
+As they get older, the capacities of their stomachs increase; they eat more in one feed and need to be fed every 3-4 hours.
+As mentioned earlier, you need to look for feeding cues from the baby and feed accordingly.
 You need not wait until the baby gets cranky and starts crying till you feed them.
 Crying is often a late sign of hunger.
 It is also equally important to look for signs that the baby has had enough to slow down and pause.

-How Do You Know if Your Baby Is Having Enough Formula?
+How Do You Know If Your Baby Is Having Enough Formula?

 The baby’s physical appearance and behaviour can give you an insight into whether or not they’re getting enough formula.